Located along the east coast of Oita Prefecture, Beppu is a hot spring city surrounded by beautiful sea and mountains.

 From Beppu Station, you can take a 20-minute ride on a Number 5 or 24 bus.
 Then, get off at Kanawa or Umi-Jigoku-mae stop and walk to the Hells.

-You should buy a entrance pass for all 8 Hells Tour as it’s more expensive to buy separately.
-Also you should buy a one day Kamegawa bus Pass so you can take a Blue bus freely in one day.
-It will help saving up your travel cost.
+You should buy an entrance pass for all 8 Hells Tour as it’s more expensive to purchase separately.
+Also, you should get a one-day Kamegawa bus Pass so you can take a Blue bus freely in one day.
+It will help with saving up your travel costs.

-Trying food from hell-steaming cooking way is an interesting experience in Beppu.
+Trying food from the hell-steaming cooking way is an exciting experience in Beppu.

-Jigoku Mushi is a traditional way of cooking using the steam of a hot spring, and the popular treats from Hells of Beppu are soft-boiled eggs and baked pudding.
+Jigoku Mushi is a traditional way of cooking using the steam of a hot spring, and the well-known treats from Hells of Beppu are soft-boiled eggs and baked pudding.

-These specialties are steamed by the heat from the fiery waters from the hot springs.
+The heat steams these specialties from the hot waters from the hot springs.

 It will be a huge miss if you don’t stay in Ryokan in Japan, especially in Beppu.

-The ryokan in Beppu were built more than hundreds years ago, so they maintain the appealing architecture.
+The ryokan in Beppu was built more than hundreds of years ago, so they maintain the appealing architecture.

-Most of the ryokan in Beppu have a common onsen area and small hot spring in each room, so you can enjoy hot spring after a day out.
-The service at the ryokan is top-notch, and you can experience sleeping on futon in a Japanese-style room.
+Most of the ryokan in Beppu have a common onsen area and a small hot spring in each room so that you can enjoy a hot spring after a day out.
+The service at the ryokan is top-notch, and you can experience sleeping on a futon in a Japanese-style room.

-Normally, the waitresses or waiters will serve traditional Japanese meals at your room for dinner, and you’ll have breakfast in the common room.
+Typically, the waitresses or waiters will serve traditional Japanese meals at your room for dinner, and you’ll have breakfast in the common area.